secnix/secnix-www/README.md

 This is configuration used to model, develop and replicate errors for www.secnix.com.

+## Install

+You need to install Virtualbox with the extension pack, vagrant and the vagrant-reload plugin.

+`vagrant plugin install vagrant-reload`

 ## Use

 In order to use this repo, please change directories to the directory